TryItOnline/tiosetup/README.md

 - [Main server](https://github.com/TryItOnline/main-server.git) - split across 3 domains:
   - tryitonline.net - serves the front page, provides some assets for the rest of the sites
-  - tio.run - Tio Nexus and Tio v2 front end, short url for permalinks
+  - tio.run - TIO Nexus and TIO v2 front end, short url for permalinks
   - backend.tryitonline.net - serves web api calls from tio.run
 - [Arena server](https://github.com/TryItOnline/arena-server.git) - sandbox where the actual code is executed, running on SeLinux and accessed by the backend.tryitonline.net via SSH